gopalhari/GOPAL/README.md

 # GOPAL
 Scripts used for parameterizing GOPAL (Gibbs Optimized Potential for Atomistic simulation of Liquid water)

 The most important scripts developed for carrying out the water model parameterization have been shared.
-Future users can use these scripts to build their own versions as these scripts are written in python 2.X and for doing water model parameterization.
-Some of the scripts like the IAPWS95 implementation (in getexp.py) and ideal gas corrections (in get_corr.py) can be used directly.
+Note the scripts are written in python 2.X and for Some of the scripts like the IAPWS95 implementation (in getexp.py) and ideal gas corrections (in get_corr.py) can be used directly.

 * krsna_t4_rc_final.py : Code used for running optimization
 * getexp.py : code for IAPWS95 implementation